laughingman7743/PyAthena/README.rst

     Example:
         .. code:: python

-            Column("dt", types.String, ..., awsathena_cluster=True)
+            Column("some_column", types.String, ..., awsathena_cluster=True)

-To specify column options from a connection string, specify the column name as a comma-separated string.
+To configure column options from the connection string, specify the column name as a comma-separated string.

 .. code:: text